WinzarH/LikertMakeR/README.md

 #### Alternative approaches to synthesising scales

-Typically, a researcher will synthesise rating-scale data by sampling with a predetermined probability distribution. <br />
+Typically, a researcher will synthesise simple rating-scale data by sampling with a predetermined probability distribution. <br />
 For example, the following code will generate a vector of values for a single Likert-scale item, with approximately the given probabilities.

           n <- 128